 The rebate is funded by RCEA’s Community Choice Energy program and aims to decrease the cost of a new EV and make them more accessible to RCEA customers.

 Hosted by the Redwood Coast Energy Authority

-In recognition of energy month and in response to public concerns about recent local and state energy issues, RCEA will be hosting two evening panel discussions.
+In recognition of energy month and in response to public concerns about recent local and state energy issues, RCEA hosted two evening panel discussions.

 Guest panelists will include some of our state’s top authorities: